-A legal intern license shall be granted for a definite period of time not to exceed twelve consecutive months, provided:
+A legal intern license shall be granted for a definite period of time not to exceed 12 consecutive months, provided:

-– The Applicant passes the first bar examination after graduation, the legal intern license shall terminate upon admission at the next scheduled admission ceremony; or
+- If the Applicant passes the Idaho bar examination and is admitted to the Bar prior to the expiration of the 12-month term, the legal intern license shall terminate upon admission to the Bar; or

-– The Applicant fails the first bar examination after graduation, the legal intern license shall terminate on the date the bar examination results are released.
+- If the Applicant fails the Idaho bar examination or the bar examination in any other jurisdiction prior to the expiration of the 12-month term, the legal intern license shall terminate on the date those bar examination results are released.

-If you have questions regarding qualifications, please call the admissions department at (208) 334-4500.
+If you have questions regarding the qualifications, please call the Admissions Department at (208) 334-4500.

 Filling Out the Application:

-2. Make sure application is submitted at least four weeks before the license is needed.
+- Submit the application at least 6 weeks before the license is needed.

 Qualifications of Supervising Attorney.

-(B) Has practiced law for at least five years immediately prior to submission of the legal intern Application; and
+(2) Has practiced law for at least 5 years immediately prior to submission of the legal intern Application; and

-As stated in Idaho Bar Commission Rule 226(o), a legal intern may apply for a change in supervising attorney, or add a supervising attorney, by filing a new Application.
+A legal intern may apply to substitute a supervising attorney or add a supervising attorney by submitting a new Application.